What are Online Courses?

 How to Succeed in an Online Course:

 Online courses are a great alternative to traditional college courses, which might be what you need to get a degree.
 But keep in mind that a common misconception is that online courses are easier.
 In reality, they can be just as challenging—if not more so—than an on-campus course.
 In order to be successful in an online course, you will need excellent time management skills and a true sense of personal accountability.
 Another key to success is establishing different sources of support.
 Whether it’s a campus advisor or friends and family, having a support system will help you stay focused and succeed.

 Though college is going to be challenging no matter where or how you study, there are many excellent schools that streamline non-traditional forms of education with a design to ensure success.
 And that’s where we come in.
-Abound: Finish College narrows down your options and gets you in touch with schools that we can confirm are Accessible, Affordable, Accelerated, and Advanced.
+Abound: Grad School can help get you in touch with schools that we can confirm are Accessible, Affordable, Accelerated, and Advanced.
 Take a look at the schools we trust and find the program that works for you.